My name is David Marsden and I’m a gardener. (I write about gardening, wildlife and travel on my other blog, ‘The Anxious Gardener.‘)

 When I’m not gardening or renovating houses, my great love is walking.
 And especially long-distance walking.

 I’ve walked long-distance footpaths since I was a teenager.
 My first was The Ridgeway,

 To escape the trivia and monotony of every-day working life and experience, close up, the beauty of the British Isles is a sharp, barbed hook.
-I love the solitary nature of my walks: the challenges of British weather; the slow progress over a vast, often stunning, landscape; trekking from one hot bath to the next.
-Now, as often as I can, I pre-book all of my accommodation, pack a rucksack and go walking.
+I love the solitary nature of my walks: the challenges of British weather; the slow progress over a vast, often stunning, landscape; trekking from one hot bath to the next and seeking out a decent photo.
+And a decent pint.
+As often as I can, I plan a walk, pre-book all of my accommodation, pack a rucksack and go.